Tom Hunt (politician)

-Thomas Patrick Hunt (born 31 August 1988) is a British politician who has served as the Member of Parliament (MP) for Ipswich since 2019.
-He is a member of the Conservative Party.
+Thomas Patrick Hunt (born 31 August 1988) is a former Member of Parliament (MP) for Ipswich from 2019 to 2024.
+During his time in Parliament, he was a member of the Conservative Party, serving on the Education Select Committee and as the Prime Minister’s Trade Envoy to Bangladesh.
+After leaving Parliament, he was provisionally expelled from the Conservative Party in 2025, with media reports describing the move as part of a wider repositioning of the party (David Maddox, The Independent, 21 July 2025).
+In response, Hunt issued a statement rejecting the allegations and confirming he would seek legal advice.
+In the weeks beforehand, The Times reported that he was among a number of former MPs being targeted by Reform UK as potential recruits.

 Earlier in his career, he was a councillor on East Cambridgeshire District Council from 2011 to 2017.
 Following the Cambridgeshire and Peterborough devolution deal, Hunt also worked as chief of staff to the elected Mayor of Cambridgeshire and Peterborough.

-Early life
+Early life and education

-Hunt was born and raised in Ely, Cambridgeshire.
-His father is a long-serving councillor on Cambridgeshire County Council and East Cambridgeshire District Council.
-Hunt attended The King's School, Ely and Hills Road Sixth Form College in Cambridge.
-He went on to study Politics and Modern History at the University of Manchester and an MSc at Pembroke College, Oxford.
+Thomas Hunt was born on 31 August 1988 in Ely, Cambridgeshire.
+He was privately educated at King's Ely and then at the state Hills Road Sixth Form College in Cambridge.
+Hunt went on to study Politics and Modern History at the University of Manchester and an MSc at Pembroke College, Oxford.
+After Manchester and before Oxford, Hunt worked for four months in an agricultural processing plant in the Fens, sorting vegetables.

 Political career

-Local and regional government

 In 2011, Hunt was elected as a district councillor for Ely South on East Cambridgeshire District Council, serving until 2017.
 He was head of media for the Countryside Alliance.

-After working as a parliamentary assistant for Oliver Dowden MP, Hunt worked as chief of staff to the Mayor of Cambridgeshire and Peterborough, James Palmer.
+After working as a parliamentary assistant for Oliver Dowden, Hunt worked as chief of staff to the Mayor of Cambridgeshire and Peterborough, James Palmer.
 In July 2020, a government minister, Simon Clarke, criticised the appointment, saying that the legal advice behind it "contained significant omissions".

-2017 general election

-In the 2017 general election, Hunt stood as the Conservative candidate in the Doncaster Central constituency, but lost to Rosie Winterton.
+At the snap 2017 general election, Hunt stood as the Conservative candidate in Doncaster Central, coming second with 34.4% of the vote behind the incumbent Labour Rosie Winterton.

-2019 general election

-Hunt was selected as the Conservative parliamentary candidate for Ipswich by the local Conservative Association in September 2018.
-He had few previous connections to the town.
+Hunt was selected as the Conservative prospective parliamentary candidate for Ipswich by the local Conservative Association in September 2018.

 During the run up to the 2019 general election, Hunt said he would prioritise more investment in public services in Suffolk.
 This was to include more funding for Suffolk Constabulary to tackle county lines gangs and knife crime.
-He stated that Ipswich had not had a fair deal regarding police funding, and also called for tougher sentencing for those found guilty of serious crime.

-Hunt has also stated that he wanted infrastructure upgrades.
+Prior to the election, Hunt also stated that he wanted infrastructure upgrades.
 He has expressed his support for an Ipswich northern bypass, a solution to closures of Orwell Bridge due to high winds, in addition to better and more reliable rail services.

-He was elected as the Member of Parliament for Ipswich on 12 December 2019, defeating the incumbent Labour MP Sandy Martin.
-He received 24,952 votes, a 50.3% vote share.
-Hunt identified Brexit and the unpopularity of Labour leader Jeremy Corbyn as issues behind the Conservatives' victory in Ipswich.
-He said being elected to represent Ipswich was the greatest honour of his life.